chris-pomeroy/FolderSizes/README.md

 # FolderSizes
-Simple GUI application for calculating the size of a folder
+Simple GUI application for showing the size of a folder and it's subfolders